 THE PHYSICAL WORLD

 The progress of our visibility in today’s mainstream media is undeniable, so the question remains, what happened to all that once-thriving lesbian nightlife?
 And the lingering question remains: does our growing disappearance in these physical spaces reflect continued gender-based disparities.
-What real progress has been made when increased media visibility doesn’t align with real world invisibility?
+What real progress has been made when increased media visibility doesn’t align with invisibility in real world landscapes?

 “We hugged each other.
 We kissed, we made eye contact.
 We had conversations of being in a room where you could smell each other and talk to each other and see each other across the room and know we are here.”